Using and Visiting Special Collections

 Digitization in the Special Collections Reading Room

-Patrons can digitize materials during Reading Room appointments using personal photographic equipment with no flash, including camera phones and digital cameras (for personal use only; copyright and use restrictions may apply).
-The Reading Room overhead scanner is currently reserved for staff use only.
+With staff approval, patrons can digitize materials during Reading Room appointments using personal photographic equipment with no flash, including camera phones and digital cameras or the Reading Room overhead scanner.
+All scanning is for personal use only; copyright and use restrictions may apply.